cyrilbois/developer-playbook/architecture.md

 # Evolutionary Architecture

-Architecture should be designed for change:
+Architecture should be designed for change, and you must never make comproises that impact architecture goals negatively as architecture is by definition hard to change - agree to disagree.

 > An evolutionary architecture supports **incremental**, **guided change** as a first principle along **multiple dimensions **